Dry thunderstorm: Hazards

 Dry thunderstorms are notable for two reasons: they are the most common natural origin of wildland fires, and they can produce strong gusty surface winds that can fan flames.

 Dust storms

-Strong winds often develop around dry thunderstorms as the evaporating precipitation causes excessive cooling of the air beneath the storm, which increases its density and thereby its weight relative to the surrounding air.
+Strong winds often develop around dry thunderstorms as the evaporating precipitation causes significant cooling of the air beneath the storm, which increases its density and thereby its weight relative to the surrounding air.
 This cool air then descends rapidly and fans out upon impacting the ground, an event often described as a dry microburst.
 As the gusty winds expand outward from the storm, dry soil and sand are often picked up by the strong winds, creating dust and sand storms known as haboobs.